spywhere/Javatar/Developers/DevelopersNote.md

 ##### Logging Utilities
 Debug, Error, Warning, Info logging class.
 Amount is based on settings.

+Errors should be show sequentially after all messages has been show.
+Idea:

+- Message weight (eg. show error a bit longer than normal message)
+- Log all exceptions

 ##### Work-based class design
 Create a class based on its work.